fbpx

 Wind Energy

-Not just for the windy city, wind energy from wind turbines convert the energy that is produced from the motion of the wind, into mechanical power.
+Wind turbines convert the energy that is produced from the motion of the wind into mechanical power.
 Then a generator can convert mechanical power into electricity.
 Wind turbines work almost as engines do, the winds start to spin the propellers, the propellers then start to spin around a piece called the rotor, which turns the drive shaft which turns an electric generator.

 Three factors affect the amount of energy that can be produced from the wind: wind speed, air density, and swept area.
 Because of this, wind energy is best suited for areas with regular high winds – like off the coast, in deserts, or throughout the American prairies.